renggli/dart-rtlsdr/README.md

 Dart bindings for Software Defined Radio
 ========================================

+This library provides a simple Dart interface to devices supported by the RTL-SDR project.
+It wraps much of the functionality provided by the [librtlsdr library](https://github.com/librtlsdr/librtlsdr) in a convenient and typesafe way.

 This library is open source, stable and well tested.
 Development happens on [GitHub](https://github.com/renggli/dart-rtlsdr).
 Feel free to report issues or create a pull-request there.
 General questions are best asked on [StackOverflow](https://stackoverflow.com/questions/tagged/rtlsdr+dart).

 The package is hosted on [dart packages](https://pub.dev/packages/rtlsdr).
 Up-to-date [class documentation](https://pub.dev/documentation/rtlsdr/) is created with every release.